Time-Averaged Drift Approximations are Inconsistent for Inference in Drift Diffusion Models: Attentional Drift Diffusion Models

 where

 $\eta\in(0, 1)$ is a parameter that reflects the discounting of the non-fixated option, and $\kappa>0$ parametrizes the overall magnitude of the drift.

 In a typical experimental setting, a participant's fixation trajectory $V(t)$ is captured using an eye-tracker, while the participant's preference ratings $r_A$ and $r_B$ are collected prior to the choice experiment; together, these are treated as known covariates.
-Note that $\mu(t)=A(V(t), r_A, r_B)$ is a piecewise constant function which is generally different on each experimental trial, both because a participant's visual fixation process will generally be different on each trial and because the options presented to the participant can change across trials.
+Note that $\mu(t)=A(V(t), r_A, r_B)$ is a piecewise constant function that is generally different on each experimental trial, both because a participant's visual fixation process will generally be different on each trial and because the options presented to the participant can change across trials.
 As in Eq.~\eqref{eqn: addm} we often suppress the dependence on trials in our notation.

 The dependence on within-trial covariates, here specifically the fixation times, poses significant computational challenges.
 The analytical results available for the standard DDM no longer apply, as the drift term in the aDDM varies over time.
 Moreover, because fixation trajectories are unique for each trial, computations cannot be shared across trials, necessitating likelihood evaluation on a trial-by-trial basis.
 As a result, existing numerical methods, such as the Kolmogorov equation methods and integral equation methods, become impractical for the large datasets typically encountered in experimental studies.
 Parameter inference in the aDDM can take days or even weeks for sizable datasets, severely limiting its applicability despite its strong scientific interest.
+This difficulty is further compounded by the discontinuous nature of fixation-dependent drift, which can complicate the use of standard discretization for PDE/IE based methods.